≡ Menu

 Treatment Options may include:

-Mohs surgery: The cancerous cells are removed layer by layer until all of the cancerous cells are gone.
+• Mohs surgery: The cancerous cells are removed layer by layer until all cancerous cells are gone.

 Non-Melanoma

-Basal Cell Carcinomas and Squamous Cell Carcinomas are usually grouped together and will commonly be referred to as “non-melanoma skin cancers.”
+Basal and Squamous Cell carcinoma are usually grouped and are commonly referred to as “non-melanoma skin cancers.”

-Fortunately because both of these “types” of skin cancers normally appear on parts of an individual’s body which are exposed to frequent sunlight, they are also one’s that will usually get “noticed” early on which makes them highly treatable which is evident by the cure rate of nearly 99%!
+Fortunately, because both of these “types” of skin cancers usually appear on parts of an individual’s body that are exposed to frequent sunlight, they are also ones that will usually get “noticed” early on, which makes them highly treatable which is evident by the cure rate of nearly 99%!

 Which is why…

 These “types” of skin cancers will receive very positive receptions from most (if not all) life insurance companies.
-Where we may run into some difficulty is when the “type” of skin cell that is affected by cancer isn’t a basal or squamous cell.
+We may run into some difficulty when the “type” of skin cell affected by cancer isn’t a basal or squamous cell.

 Melanoma:

-Melanoma usually appears as a new mole or as a change in the appearance of an existing mole.
-It may be black, brown, or a variety of other colors, and it may be asymmetrical or have an irregular border.
-Other signs of melanoma may include a mole that is larger than usual, a mole that is changing in size or shape, or a mole that is painful or itchy.
+Melanoma usually appears as a new mole or a change in an existing mole’s appearance.
+It may be black, brown, or various other colors, and it may be asymmetrical or have an irregular border.
+Other signs of Melanoma may include a mole larger than usual, changing in size or shape, or painful or itchy.

-When trying to diagnose these “types” of cancers, the ABCD rule is often quite helpful.
+When diagnosing these “types” of cancers, the ABCD rule is often quite helpful.

-• Asymmetry: does both halves of the mole match the other?
+• Asymmetry: do both halves of the mole match the other?
 If not, get it checked out!

 • Border: are the edges ragged or blurred?
 If so, get it checked out!